Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance24.md

 #### Description

-Property; a boolean that sets visibility.
+Property; `boolean`; a boolean that sets visibility.
 Equivalent to the visible checkbox in the Display section of the Property Inspector for symbols.

 #### Example